About the Show

 Episode 12 - Back-Garden Archaeology Revisiting a Roman Villa, Ipswich

-Back in the 1940s, Basil Brown, the man who discovered Sutton Hoo, uncovered enough Roman remains in an Ipswich suburb to believe he had found the largest villa in East Anglia.
+Back in the 1940s, Basil Brown uncovered enough Roman remains near Ipswich to believe he had found the largest villa in East Anglia.
+Time Team return to the site to see if he was right.

 Episode 13 - The Lost City of Roxburgh, Roxburgh